FxOmar/Nixify/README.md

 Prior to initiating a request for a particular service instance or globally, customize request headers or execute additional actions.

 ##### Parameters:
+- `fn`: A callback function to be invoked right before a request.
 	- `request`: A representation of the Request API, encapsulating HTTP configurations.
 	- `config`: An object with `NixifyInstance` configurations.

 ##### Example: